Antisemitism in France: Post-World War II

+In 1949, a spate of antisemitic attacks targeted Jewish shops and cafes in Paris.
+Following initial attacks, suspects used camouflaged crates of goods containing explosives.

 Algeria

 Background

 There is evidence of Jewish settlements in Algeria since at least the Roman period (Mauretania Caesariensis).
 In the 7th century, Jewish settlements in North Africa were reinforced by Jewish immigrants that came to North Africa after fleeing from the persecutions of the Visigothic king Sisebut and his successors.
 They escaped to the Maghreb and settled in the Byzantine Empire.
 Later many Sephardic Jews were forced to take refuge in Algeria from the persecutions in Spain in 1391 and the Spanish Inquisition in 1492.
 They thronged to the ports of North Africa, and mingled with native Jewish people.
 In the 16th century there were large Jewish communities in places such as Oran, Bejaïa and Algiers.
 By 1830, the Algerian Jewish population numbered 15,000, mostly congregated in the coastal area, with about 6,500 \in Algiers, where they made up a fifth of the population.

 The French government granted Jews, who by then numbered some 33,000, French citizenship in 1870 under the Crémieux Decree The decision to extend citizenship to Algerian Jews was a result of pressures from prominent members of the liberal, intellectual French Jewish community, which considered the North African Jews to be "backward" and wanted to bring them into modernity.

 Within a generation, despite initial resistance, most Algerian Jews came to speak French rather than Arabic or Ladino, and they embraced many aspects of French culture.
 In embracing "Frenchness," the Algerian Jews joined the colonizers, although they were still considered "other" to the French.
 Although some took on more typically European occupations, "the majority of Jews were poor artisans and shopkeepers catering to a Muslim clientele."
 Moreover, conflicts between Sephardic Jewish religious law and French law produced contention within the community.
 They resisted changes related to domestic issues, such as marriage.

 French antisemitism set down strong roots among the expatriate French community in Algeria, where every municipal council was controlled by antisemites, and newspapers were rife with xenophobic attacks on the local Jewish communities.
-In Algiers when Émile Zola was brought to trial for his defense in an 1898 open letter, J'Accuse…!, of Alfred Dreyfus, over 158 Jewish-owned shops were looted and burned and two Jews were killed, while the army stood by and refused to intervene.
+In Algiers when Émile Zola was brought to trial for his defense in an 1898 open letter, J'Accuse...!, of Alfred Dreyfus, over 158 Jewish-owned shops were looted and burned and two Jews were killed, while the army stood by and refused to intervene.

 A Vichy law of 7 October 1940 (pub.
 8 October in the JO) abrogated the Cremieux decree and denaturalized the Jewish population of Algeria.